zhanglixuan0720/OSMiniPrject/OSMiniProject_Release/README.md

 CMake

 # Usage
-1.  open a terminal and change the directory to OSMiniProject_Release
+1. open a terminal and clone the files from github.
-2. create an empty directory
 `
+git clone git@github.com:zhanglixuan0720/OSMiniPrject.git
+`
+2. change the directory to OSMiniProject_Release and create an empty directory
+`
-mkdir build
+cd OSMiniProject/OSMiniProject_Release && mkdir build
 `
 3. change your directory into OSMiniProject_Release/build
 4.  compile the codes.